Bitcoin Rhodium Reaches Market Capitalization of $2.58 Million (XRC)

-Bitcoin Rhodium (XRC) traded flat against the U.S. dollar during the twenty-four hour period ending at 17:00 PM Eastern on July 12th.
-During the last seven days, Bitcoin Rhodium has traded flat against the U.S. dollar.
-One Bitcoin Rhodium coin can currently be purchased for $2.09 or 0.00006552 BTC on popular exchanges.
+Bitcoin Rhodium (XRC) traded flat against the US dollar during the 24-hour period ending at 17:00 PM Eastern on July 16th.
 Bitcoin Rhodium has a total market capitalization of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last day.
+During the last seven days, Bitcoin Rhodium has traded flat against the US dollar.
+One Bitcoin Rhodium coin can currently be purchased for about $2.09 or 0.00006552 BTC on popular exchanges.

 - MB8 Coin (MB8) traded flat against the dollar and now trades at $0.0247 or 0.00000071 BTC.